vroger11/vroger11.github.io/_posts/2019-10-12-first-year-review-as-a-phd-student.markdown

 I can't have more data (as it can be painful for the patients) to obtain better results.
 Classic data augmentation isn't a solution either.
 After listening some recordings, I am able to guess the intelligibility range of most of the speakers.
-It reminds me some lectures talking about techniques that try to be as efficient as a baby to learn new concepts (in term of quantity of data required): few-shot learning.
+It reminds me some reading about techniques that try to be as efficient as a baby to learn new concepts (in term of quantity of data required): few-shot learning.
 As it corresponds to my problem, I started to review what is done in that domain.
-And to share that expertise acquired I started to write a survey on few-shot learning for speech processing.
+To share that expertise acquired, I started to write a survey on few-shot learning for speech processing.

 # Coming next